sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 docker run private-registry.io/apps/internal-app

-## use image on pods on the worker nodes from private registry
+use image on pods on the worker nodes from private registry:
 - hOW DO WE IMPLEMENT THE AUTH

-docker create secret docker-registry --help

-## CREATE A SECRET object  called docker-registry with the credentials in it
-kubectl create secret docker-registry <secret-name>  \
+docker create secret docker-registry --help: kubectl create secret docker-registry <secret-name>  \
 --docker-server=  \
 --docker-username=  \
 --docker-email=    \

-## on the pod
+on the pod:
 spec:
+  imagePullSecrets:
+  - name: <secret-name>
   containers:
   imagePullSecrets:
   - name: <secret-name>